treagod/meridian/docs/guide/index.md

 # Guide

-Welcome to the Meridian guide.
-This documentation is still being built out.

-Marten is a first-class target: `meridian init` already recognizes the standard project layout and generates sensible production defaults for it.
-Meridian also detects Rails, Elixir, Go, and Node projects.

-## What This Guide Covers

-This guide is meant to take you from the first install to a production deployment:
+Meridian deploys containers to Linux servers you already have: SSH in, write Podman Quadlets, let systemd supervise them, and switch traffic with kamal-proxy.
+This guide takes you from install to a running production deployment.

-- Installation and initial configuration
-- Initializing your first project
-- Deploying to your own server
-- Rollbacks, accessories, and troubleshooting

-For the technical details, see the [Reference](/reference/).
-For complete starter configs, see the [Recipes](/recipes/).
+`meridian init` reads your project and writes a config that fits it — Marten, Rails, Elixir, Go, and Node are each recognized by their standard layout and get the production defaults that framework expects.

 ## Pages

-- [Quickstart](/guide/quickstart) - install Meridian, initialize a project, run the preflight check, and deploy.
+- [Quickstart](/guide/quickstart) — install, initialize, provision a host, deploy.
-- [Concepts](/guide/concepts) - understand deploy flow, Quadlets, runtime state, same-host topology, and blue/green.
+- [Concepts](/guide/concepts) — deploy flow, Quadlets, runtime state, same-host
+  topology, blue/green.
+Read this before debugging anything.
-- [Multi-App Hosting](/guide/multi-app) - add a second app to a VPS that already runs one Meridian service.
+- [Multi-App Hosting](/guide/multi-app) — add a second app to a VPS that already runs one Meridian service.
-- [Pre-Flight Checklist](/guide/preflight) - verify DNS, images, app ports, secrets, and accessories before deploy.
+- [Pre-Flight Checklist](/guide/preflight) — DNS, images, app ports, secrets, and accessories, verified before the first deploy.
-- [Troubleshooting](/guide/troubleshooting) - diagnose common first-deploy failures with copy-paste commands.
+- [Troubleshooting](/guide/troubleshooting) — the failures you actually hit, with

-## Where To Go Next

-- [Recipes](/recipes/) - copy-pasteable `deploy.yml` and `Containerfile` starters.
-- [Reference](/reference/) - schema and command details.
+  copy-paste diagnostics.

+Beyond the guide: [Recipes](/recipes/) are complete `deploy.yml` and `Containerfile` starters per stack, and the [Reference](/reference/) documents every config key and command.